DigitalPublishingToolkit/NN09/md/10Rules.md

 ## Strategies {.strategies}

-Nassim Nicholas Taleb’s 2012 book *Antifragile* addressed again the question of dealing with ‘Black Swans’ – that is, completely unpredictable events.[^14] If we can be sure of one thing, it’s that we cannot possibly forecast a Black Swan.
+Nassim Nicholas Taleb’s 2012 book *Antifragile* addressed again the question of dealing with ‘black swans’ – that is, completely unpredictable events.[^14] If we can be sure of one thing, it’s that we cannot possibly forecast a black swan.
 So instead of focusing on risk management, Taleb asserts that we should make sure our systems – our enterprises, economies, and societies, as well as our own lives – are not fragile by design.